by Garth Powell *

 Finally, but by no means to forget, is my favorite technology AC voltage regulation for A / V professional, broadcast on radio and television, recording and boardrooms alike.

 Autoformer switching zero crossing solid state with various derivations: this circuit works very similarly to motorized variac, except that as the microprocessor input and output (comparator) indicates the regulator circuit to raise or lower voltage.
 This is achieved by solid state switches with zero crossing.
 Since multiple switches are used, there is no exposed coils, and electrical contacts remain tight and secure for many years to come.
 The regulation can be quite good (± 3 VAC) with a reasonably wide capture rate (90 135 VAC-VAC).
 This circuit also has a control features exceptionally good transient compression with very little current.
 Unfortunately, the solid state switching can create some noise from AC if not precisely calibrated so that a good design without this noise can easily cost more than $ 700.
 However, if you have the budget, this is an excellent candidate for sensitive components today, even if they are subject to the most demanding environments.

-Keep in mind that the facilities that rely on backup generators (gas or diesel) should be followed by a voltage stabilizer if you have a system that requires a corresponding voltage even the 120 volts.
-This is because the output voltage specifications generators are based on a constant current charge at Any system A / V who has ever installed Seems?
+Keep in mind that installations that depend on standby generators (gas or diesel) must be followed by a voltage stabilizer if you have a system that requires a corresponding voltage even at 120 volts.
+This is because the output voltage specifications of the generators are based on a constant current load.
+Does it look like any A / V system you have ever installed?
 Of course not.
-The result is that the current demand rises suddenly, the generator produces very little voltage as low current demand, the generator produces too much voltage.
+The result is that the current demand rises suddenly, the generator produces very little voltage and when the demand of low current, the generator produces too much voltage.